OleVik/grav-plugin-presentation-deckset/README.md

 ##### Videos

-- Table-commands are not emulated
-- Footnote-commands are not emulated
-- Formula-commands are not emulated
+Background- and inline are supported, but not `left|right`. `autoplay`, `mute`, and `loop` are supported.
+For non-native video, like YouTube, use plugins like the [YouTube](https://github.com/getgrav/grav-plugin-youtube)-plugin, embed directly with HTML.

+##### Audio

+Automatically inlined, but no layout control. `autoplay`, `mute`, and `loop` are supported.
+For non-native audio, like SoundCloud, use a plugin or embed directly with HTML.
+Audio-download is disabled.

+## Contributing

-Their effects are largely suppressed because of themes provided by Reveal.js, and they can more easily enhanced by other plugins.
-If there are other inadequacies, this is likely due to the lack of documentation provided by Deckset or lack of an equivalent HTML-element.
+If there are other inadequacies, this is likely due to the lack of documentation provided by Deckset.
 If you find any areas for improvement, feel free to create a Pull Request.

+### PHP Code Standards

+This plugin follows PSR-1, PSR-2, and PEAR coding standards (use CodeSniffer), as well as PSR-4.